Anton Webern: Kristallnacht and recoil

 Kristallnacht shocked Webern, who thought that reports of Nazi atrocities were politicized, unreliable propaganda.
-He visited and aided Jewish colleagues DJ Bach, Otto Jokl, Polnauer, and Hugo Winter.
+He visited and aided Jewish colleagues D. Bach, Otto Jokl, Polnauer, and Hugo Winter.
 For Jokl, a former Berg pupil, Webern wrote a recommendation letter to facilitate emigration.
 When that failed, Webern served as his godfather in a 1939 baptism.
-Polnauer, whose emigration Mark Brunswick, Schoenberg, and Webern were unable to secure, managed to survive the Holocaust as an albino; he later edited a 1959 UE publication of Webern's correspondence from this time with Humplik and Jone.
-Webern moved Humplik's 1929 gift of a Mahler bust to his bedroom, having told Felix Greissle in 1936 or 1937 that Mahler's time would come within a German Kulturnation and DJ Bach that "not all Germans are Nazis".
+Polnauer, whose emigration Mark Brunswick, Schoenberg, and Webern were unable to secure, managed to survive the Holocaust as an albino and later edited a 1959 U.E. publication of Webern's correspondence from this time with Humplik and Jone.
+Webern moved Humplik's 1929 gift of a Mahler bust to his bedroom, having told Felix Greissle in 1936 or 1937 that Mahler's time would come within a German Kulturnation and D. Bach that "not all Germans are Nazis".

 With "almost all his friends and old pupils ... gone", Webern found himself increasingly alone, and his financial situation was poor.
 He talked to Polnauer about emigrating but was reluctant to leave home and family.
 He entered a period of "inward emigration" and focused on composition, writing to artist Franz Rederer in 1939, "We live completely withdrawn.
 I work a lot."
 He corresponded extensively to maintain relationships, imploring his student George Robert to play Schoenberg in New York and expressing his loneliness and isolation to Schoenberg.
 Then war limited postal service, disrupting their direct correspondence completely by 1941.